google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 Disabling your context menu options half of the time is not useful, but you may want to show or hide an option based on what the user is doing in the workspace.

 To do that you'll need to use the `scope` argument to `preconditionFn`. `scope` is a `Blockly.ContextMenuRegistry.Scope` object.
-It contains two properties, `workspace` and `block`, but only one is set at any time:
+It contains three properties, `workspace`, `block`, and `comment`, but only one is set at any time:

 - If your item is registered under the `WORKSPACE` scope type you can access the `workspace` property, which is an instance of `Blockly.WorkspaceSvg`.
 - If registered under the `BLOCK` scope type you can access the `block` property, which is an instance of `Blockly.BlockSvg`.
+- If registered under the `COMMENT` scope type you can access the `comment` property, which is an instance of `Blockly.RenderedWorkspaceComment`.

 ### Workspace scope